This site is optimised to run in horisontal view. Please rotate your device before continuing.

 • Monitoring, documentation, and recordkeeping activities.

-Management needs to be committed to reviewing and improving the food safety culture of the organization.
+Management needs to be committed to reviewing and improving the food safety culture of the organisation.
 A guiding coalition team must be formed to sustain the efforts, and employees must be empowered and motivated to take ownership and responsibilities for their processes.

 Some important information sources that can help you in developing your food safety performance evaluations are as follows:

-In a nutshell, as Lone explains, it is about making an impact on the social norms that bring about a positive behavioral change towards food safety, as reflected in the stages within the model illustrated below:
+In a nutshell, as Lone explains, it is about making an impact on the social norms that bring about a positive behavioural change towards food safety, as reflected in the stages within the model illustrated below:

 For more information about the culture maturity model, please feel free to contact Lone Jespersen at lone@cultivatefoodsafety.com.

-Vikan pioneered cleaning tool color-coding in the 1990s, and the practice has now become an industry standard that is required by food safety standards around the world, but we currently are not aware of any progress to develop a fixed standard.
+Vikan pioneered cleaning tool colour-coding in the 1990s, and the practise has now become an industry standard that is required by food safety standards around the world, but we currently are not aware of any progress to develop a fixed standard.
 We believe that it is a site’s responsibility to develop the plan based on the processes, preferences, goals, availability of resources, and other factors that may influence their decision.

 Therefore, proper risk analysis and engagement is required to evaluate and implement effective food safety controls.
-Above all, food safety culture maturity is not just about meeting basic compliance requirements, but more about defining and enforcing social norms that bring about a positive behavioral change.
+Above all, food safety culture maturity is not just about meeting basic compliance requirements, but more about defining and enforcing social norms that bring about a positive behavioural change.
 This could involve:

 • Speaking of food safety and people safety first, and then financial performance.